Important information for enrolled students

 As general advice, you should get yourself private trip-cancellation insurance if you are worried about losing money in case of impossibility to participate (e.g. illness, or your own change of plans).
 Such coverage is usually an insignificant sum compared to the cost of your trip, especially when flights are involved.

 Also, make sure that you have valid health coverage and a valid visa (if applicable) for all the locations covered by the trip.
 International students should verify always that all the countries visited in the trip are included in their student visa before signing up for any trip.
-For example, Ireland and the UK are not part of Schengen, and the UK will soon not be part of the EU any longer.
+For example, Ireland and the UK are not part of Schengen, and the UK may soon not be part of the EU any longer.
 This may have repercussions on the validity of your visa.

 If the trip is outside of your country of residence, you should also have insurance for medical repatriation, and for flying a family member over to your location.
 Students are not covered by any kind of special accident insurance from the university during field activities either: search and rescue and helicopter rescues are expensive.
 Therefore having your own accident, personal and third party liability insurance is strongly advised as well, and if you rent a car, make sure you have enough insurance coverage.

 Direct links to individual course or module webpages